usapokemon/get-programming-with-nodejs/readme.md

-*** MongoDB Access API Changed - callback functions deprecated
+*** MongoDB Accessing API Changed
-NOTICE: As of 3/25/2024, the following packages have been upgraded:
+>NOTICE: As of 3/25/2024, the following packages have been upgraded:
 ```
 MongoDB -->  7.0.7,
 Node.js Driver --> 6.5.0, and